California Air Resources Board: Advanced Clean Cars

-Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project

-California Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP for short) offers up-front discounts on medium and heavy duty electric trucks.
-Additionally, discounts will be increased for public transit agencies, school buses for public school districts, and vehicles operating in disadvantaged communities.
-For example, a public school district could receive up to $198,000 off the price of a new electric bus; a public transit agency could receive $69,000 off the price of a new Class 4 electric shuttle.
-Launched by the California Air Resources Board in 2009, the project is part of California Climate Investments.

 OHV Emission Standards

 The California DMV implements the policy dictates of the California Air Resources Board (CARB) with respect to registration of off-highway motor vehicles (OHVs).
 Registration consists of ID plates or placards issued by the DMV.
 Operating a motorized vehicle off-highway in California requires either a Green Sticker or a Red Sticker ID.
 The Green Sticker indicates that the vehicle has passed emission requirements.
 The Red Sticker (issued through 2021) restricts OHV use due to not meeting emission standards established by the CARB.
 The red sticker program began in 1994 when CARB adopted standards for emissions from two-stroke engines used primarily on dirt bikes.
-Between 1998 and 2003 the red sticker program was refined allowing vehicles that did not meet peak ozone season standards to be operated only at specific times of the year.
-As of model year 2022 the CARB no longer authorizes issuing of red stickers.
+Between 1998 and 2003, the red sticker program was refined allowing vehicles that did not meet peak ozone season standards to be operated only at specific times of the year.
+As of model year 2022, the CARB no longer authorizes issuing of red stickers.

+Commercial Harbor Craft Regulation

+The California Air Resources Board's (CARB) Commercial Harbor Craft regulation is a regulatory framework aimed at reducing emissions from commercial vessels operating in California's harbors and ports.
+The rule primarily targets diesel-powered vessels such as ferries, tugboats, and other workboats that operate in and around California's ports.
+Since the original adoption of regulation in 2008, and its amendments in 2010 and 2022, vessel owners in the state have been required to either replace their engines or send their boats out of the state.

 Low-carbon fuel standard

 The Low-Carbon Fuel Standard (LCFS) requires oil refineries and distributors to ensure that the mix of fuel they sell in the Californian market meets the established declining targets for greenhouse gas emissions measured in CO2-equivalent grams per unit of fuel energy sold for transport purposes.
 The 2007 Governor's LCFS directive calls for a reduction of at least 10% in the carbon intensity of California's transportation fuels by 2020.
 These reductions include not only tailpipe emissions but also all other associated emissions from production, distribution and use of transport fuels within the state.
 Therefore, California LCFS considers the fuel's full life cycle, also known as the "well to wheels" or "seed to wheels" efficiency of transport fuels.
-The standard is aimed to reduce the state’s dependence on petroleum, create a market for clean transportation technology, and stimulate the production and use of alternative, low-carbon fuels in California.
+The standard is aimed to reduce the state's dependence on petroleum, create a market for clean transportation technology, and stimulate the production and use of alternative, low-carbon fuels in California.

 On April 23, 2009, CARB approved the specific rules for the LCFS that will go into effect in January 2011.
-The rule proposal prepared by its technical staff was approved by a 9-1 vote, to set the 2020 maximum carbon intensity reference value to 86 grams of carbon dioxide released per megajoule of energy produced.
+The rule proposal prepared by its technical staff was approved by a 9–1 vote, to set the 2020 maximum carbon intensity reference value to 86 grams of carbon dioxide released per megajoule of energy produced.